William Sayle: Settlement of the Bahamas

 Sayle's legal claim to proprietorship in the Bahamas now seems questionable.
 In 1646, Sayle, then of Bermuda, claimed to have a grant from the English Parliament to the island of Sagatos, Bahamas, but no record of this grant can be found in The Journal of the House of Commons.
 However, on 31 August 1649 The Journal does record that "An Act for Settling the Islands in the West Indies betwixt the Degrees of Twenty-four and Twenty-nine North Latitude was passed."
 Though the Act does not mention William Sayle specifically, a letter from lawyer John Bolles dated 15 August 1654 refers to an act passed in 1650 "for encouragement of adventurers to some newly discovered Islands", and Bolles mentions "William Saile" as one of the twenty-six proprietors.
 Authorisation, then, may have come after the fact.
 Sayles was the only one of the twenty-six proprietors to settle in the Bahamas, and he tried to exercise propriety rights over the island much of his life.

 The difficulties of frontier life and of internal conflicts were not fertile ground for a democracy.
 On the voyage to the Bahamas, a Captain Butler, one of the settlers from England, rebelled against the Articles and caused such trouble in the new settlement that William Sayle left the original settlement in north Eleuthera for the nearby island of St. George's Cay, now known as Spanish Wells.

+Following the Government of Bermuda's acceptance of the sovereignty of Parliament, exiled Independents were permitted to return to the colony.
 In 1657, Sayle returned to Bermuda, and in 1658, he was re-appointed Governor (he was first appointed Deputy Governor and Captain General on 30 June), a position he lost in 1662, when he was appointed to the Council of Bermuda.
+He was also re-appointed Commander of the King’s Castle.